jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
   He pounded his glove as he walked and even tried to introduce a slight swagger as he approached the hill.
 Then Dervil climbed the mound as though it were Mt.
 Olympus, did everything but plant a flag at the summit.
-He puffed up two or three times, reached down for the rosin bag in a great swoop, then bounced it in his palm seven times &mdash; after the seventh he abruptly pulled his hand away and allowed the bag to drop gracefully onto the sacred soil of the mound.
+He puffed up two or three times, reached down for the rosin bag in a great swoop, then bounced it in his palm seven times&mdash;after the seventh he abruptly pulled his hand away and allowed the bag to drop gracefully onto the sacred soil of the mound.
   </p>

   <p>
-    After a bit more ritual &mdash; some purposeful digging with his right foot, banging the ball into his glove several times while facing centerfield, scrunching up his face, then drawing his lips tightly together once or twice like Steve Carlton &mdash; he came to be aware that he was overdoing it.
+    After a bit more ritual&mdash;some purposeful digging with his right foot, banging the ball into his glove several times while facing centerfield, scrunching up his face, then drawing his lips tightly together once or twice like Steve Carlton&mdash;he came to be aware that he was overdoing it.
 His catcher, Mike Hoeft, was standing upright behind the plate staring at him.
   </p>

   <p>